 Below is information about Phillip P. Chan, Vincent J. Capponi, Kathleen P. Bloch and Efthymios N. Deliargyris, our named executive officers.
-Ms. Bloch served as our Chief Financial Officer during the entire year ended December 31, 2022 and until her retirement on March 31, 2023.
-Following her retirement, Ms. Bloch continues to serve as a consultant and Interim Chief Financial Officer of CytoSorbents.
-This information includes each officer's age, his or her position with CytoSorbents, the length of time he or she has held each position and his or her business experience for at least the past five years.
-Our Board elects our executive officers annually, and executive officers serve until they resign or the Board terminates their position.
+Ms. Bloch served as our Chief Financial Officer from January 1, 2023, to March 31, 2023 and September 1, 2023 to December 31, 2023.
+During the period from April 1, 2023 to August 31, 2023, Ms. Bloch served as a consultant and/or as our Interim Chief Financial Officer.
+Our Board appoints our executive officers annually, and executive officers serve until they resign or the Board terminates their position.
 There are no family relationships among any of our directors, nominee for director and executive officers.

-Name Age Position Phillip P. Chan, MD, PhD 52 Chief Executive Officer Vincent J. Capponi, MS 65 President and Chief Operating Officer Kathleen P. Bloch, CPA, MBA 68 Interim Chief Financial Officer Efthymios N. Deliargyris, MD 54 Chief Medical Officer
+Name Age Position Phillip P. Chan, MD, PhD 53 Chief Executive Officer Vincent J. Capponi, MS 66 President and Chief Operating Officer Kathleen P. Bloch, CPA, MBA 69 Chief Financial Officer Efthymios N. Deliargyris, MD 55 Chief Medical Officer